A BRIEF HISTORY OF AFRICA

 Meanwhile the Europeans founded their first colonies in Africa.
 In the 16th century the Portuguese settled in Angola and Mozambique while in 1652 the Dutch founded a colony in South Africa.

 In the 19th century European states tried to stop the slave trade.
 Britain banned the slave trade in 1807.
-On the other hand in the late 19th century Europeans colonised most of Africa!
+On the other hand in the late 19th century Europeans colonized most of Africa!

 Further south the British took Zimbabwe, Zambia, Malawi, Uganda and Kenya.
 The British also took control of Egypt.
 Angola and Mozambique remained Portuguese.